CephalofairGames/frosthaven-faq/index.md

 **How does my Formation Attack mastery work?** You must attack at least three enemies in each of three different formation attack actions.
 The enemies do not need to be different, but the formation actions do.
 This Mastery is generally not possible until Level 3 at the earliest, though some items may enable it.

 **Some formation attack actions like Let Them Come (3) have abilities after the attack which reference the attack's hexes.
-Do I need to perform the attack to do these abilities?** Any abilities in an action with a formation attack that reference the formation for targeting require the formation attack to have been performed.
+Do I need to perform the attack to perform these abilities?** Yes.
+An ability in an action with a formation attack that references the attack's hexes requires the formation attack to have been performed.
 In the case of Let Them Come, if no enemies were attacked in this formation, no heal takes place.

-**Set for the Charge (1, top)** - the top works on forced movement as well as normal movement.
+**Set for the Charge (1, top)** - The top works on forced movement as well as normal movement.

-**Boldening Blow (4, top)** - The target limitation applies to both the Attack and the Disarm.
+**Boldening Blow (4, top)** - The "one target" limitation applies to both the Attack and the Disarm.
 You are attacking and disarming *one* target in the red hexes.

-### **8.4 Deathwalker**
+### !(Deathwalker Icon)[/assets/images/04_ddeathwalker] **8.4 Deathwalker**
-**A general update regarding Adjacency** - Placed shadows should be considered adjacent to their own hexes for all purposes.
+**A general update regarding Adjacency** - Placed shadows should be considered adjacent to their own hexes for all purposes, not just for targeting.
 When you place a new shadow, though, follow normal adjacency rules.
-This was a bit confusing for players to figure out, and it's altogether easier to just make this a general rule instead of limiting it to 'targeting'.
 (Note that this rule is on the Deathwalker board in Second Printing)

 **General Rule Update** - If scenario rules force you to move character summons onto a newly revealed tile, also move your Shadows in the same way on your initiative.
 (Note that this rule is on the Deathwalker board in Second Printing)

+**What does 'as if I occupied a hex with a shadow' mean?** All parts of the attack ability are performed as if the Deathwalker was standing where the shadow is.
+If there's a Banner of Strength out, the shadow needs to be in its aura, not the Deathwalker.
+If there's a pull or push rider on the attack, it's measured from the shadow token, not the Deathwalker.
+In every respect except for Retaliate, the Deathwalker is considered to be in that hex for the attack.

 **Do I suffer Retaliate damage when I attack ‘as if I occupied’ a hex with a Shadow (example: Fluid Night)?** Only if the Deathwalker herself is within the target's Retaliate range.